terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/basic/README.md

-# Basic PowerVS Infrastructure Module Example
+# Basic example for Power infrastructure for regulated industries

-This example illustrates how to use the `power-infrastructure` module.
+This example illustrates a simple way to use the `power-infrastructure` module.
 It provisions the following infrastructure:

-- Creates a [PowerVS workspace instance](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-getting-started) with 2 private networks (management network and backup network) <br/>
+- Creates a PowerVS workspace instance with two private networks (a management network and a backup network)
-- Creates a ssh key.
+- Creates an SSH key
 - Creates a transit gateway.
-- Creates a Cloud connection and attaches it to transit gateway.
+- Creates an IBM Cloud connection and attaches it to transit gateway
-- Attaches the PowerVS workspace instance private networks to the IBM Cloud connection.
+- Attaches the PowerVS workspace instance private networks to the IBM Cloud connection

-:warning: For experimentation purposes only.
-For ease of use, this quick start example generates a private/public ssh key pair.
-The private key generated in this example will be stored unencrypted in your Terraform state file.
-Use of this resource for production deployments is not recommended.
-Instead, generate a ssh key pair outside of Terraform and pass the public key via the [ssh_public_key input](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/v0.1#input_ssh_public_key)
+:exclamation: **Important:** Use this example code for experimentation purposes only.
+For ease of use, this example generates a public-private SSH key pair.
+The private key that is generated in this example is stored unencrypted in your Terraform state file.
+Do not use this example in production.
+Instead, generate an SSH key pair outside the Terraform logic and pass the public key through the `ssh_public_key` input variable.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements